monoira/.dotfiles/README.md

 - neovim
   neovim in apt is severely outdated, PPA version is outdated and flatpak version is TERRIBLE, buggy and overly sandboxed.
+  Building .deb package with "dpkg -i" means it won't update.

 - steam
   installing via flatpak or apt steam-installer didn't worked, since it kept giving me unmet dependencies error.
   Building .deb package with "dpkg -i" means it won't update.
-  MIGHT GET FIXED LATER.
+  I WILL CHECK LATER.
 Until then, I have to use snap version.

 - figma-linux
   can't install via apt or flatpak.